bweirich/ColicSurvivalPortfolio/README.md

 This project will predict the survival of a horse based on the features of the medical condition of a horse.
 The ability to predict a horses survival will allow owners and veterinarians to make better decisions regarding the best interest of the horse and the cost to the owner.

 Hypothesize solution -
-I have chosen Linear Regression, DecisionTree, RandomForest and KNeighborsClassifier to predict the outcomes.
+I have chosen Logistic Regression, DecisionTree, RandomForest and KNeighborsClassifier to predict the outcomes.
 I will use the Classification Report to gauge the effectiveness of the different models to select the best option.

 Select best model -
 Based on the Classification Report measurements of f1-score and accuracy the Logistic Regression is the best model for prediction.